INFPUCV/ibex-lib/plugins/optim-mop/README.md

  + NDSdist
 ### Bisection Method (-b):
  + largestfirst
+ + roundrobin

 ## Run an example:

-To run an example with the default parmeters just write this line in your terminal in the root directory of the Ibex library:
+To run an example you can just write this line in your terminal in the root directory of the Ibex library:
 ```
-./__build__/plugins/optim-mop/ibexmop plugins/optim-mop/benchs/binh.txt
+./__build__/plugins/optim-mop/ibexmop plugins/optim-mop/benchs/binh.txt --cy-contract-full --eps-contract
 ```

 ## Format of the instances (Minibex):